-This codebook describes an ASCII data set (with related SAS and SPSS programming statements), although the data are also provided in a SAS transport file.
+This codebook describes an ASCII dataset (with related SAS and SPSS programming statements and data user information), although the data are also provided in a SAS transport file.
+The file contains 87 variables and has a logical record length of 251 with an additional 2-byte carriage return/line feed at the end of each record.
 The following codebook items are provided for each variable: